sebastian-zieba/PACMAN/docs/source/models.rst

   If prior = U -> lower and upper bounds for the uniform prior

   if prior = N -> mean and 1 sigma for the gaussian prior

-- step_size

-  Sets a step_size for the least squares and sampling.